Writtle - The

 established Massachusetts USA.

 Writtle series of books about Writtle's history and archaeology to

-The Romans :- describes the work of Heritage
+book describes the work of Heritage Writtle's archaeological

-new book to mark the anniversary of the Sstart of Word War One.
+new book marks the anniversary of the start of Word War One.

 Village, from pre-history up to 1945.
-Launch in
+The book was launched

 Writtle gives talks to local organisations

 and clubs in order to inform the community of the rich heritage in the

 area, of the current and future research, together with the discoveries